versx/ChuckDeviceController/docs/plugin-system/project-templates.md

 1. Download the project template `.zip` file(s) in the `src/Templates` folder via GitHub.
 Alternatively, you can clone the repository: `git clone https://github.com/versx/ChuckDeviceController`
 1. Copy the project template package(s) (`.zip`) from `src/Templates/%ProjectTemplateName%.zip` to `%USERPROFILE%/Documents/Visual Studio 2022/Templates/ProjectTemplates/Visual C#/%ProjectTemplateName%.zip`
 1. Now you can search for `chuck` when creating a new plugin via Visual Studio from the new project creation screen to select from the different pre-configured ChuckDeviceController plugin project templates.
-1. Once you select the type of plugin project to create, you can refer to the [Plugin API SDK documentation for more in-depth details.](./api.md).
+1. Once you select the type of plugin project to create, you can refer to the [Plugin API SDK Documentation](./api.md) for more in-depth details.

 <hr>